 Twitter is one of the most powerful marketing tools on the Internet.
 Unlike many other social media sites, it is an open forum where almost all users have opted to keep their profiles from being private.
 It has a live update feed and search algorithm that makes it easy to keep up with the trends of the day in any field.
 It even allows you to connect with some of the most famous and powerful people in the world, one on one.

 But that doesn’t mean that everyone has managed to use it to their advantage.
-In fact, many people have tried to utilize the site, only to have it backfire spectacularly.
-Such as with these five examples, where the attempt to engage users didn’t go according to plan.
+In fact, many people have tried to utilize the site, only to have the hashtag backfire spectacularly.
+Such as with these five examples, where they attempt to engage users didn’t go according to plan.

 McDonald’s is a controversial business.
 Cited for their food that doesn’t spoil, the use of ingredients like the now infamous ‘pink slime’, and their role in the obesity epidemic that is sweeping the globe, their reputation is in the pits.
 So some clever PR work was definitely needed, and marketers thought that adding a personal touch from customers might help.
 Hence, #McDStories was born.

-One user told a story about getting food poisoning from one of the stores in the 90’s and ending up in the hospital.
+One user told a story about getting food poisoning from one of the stores in the 90s and ending up in the hospital.
 In fact, there were several stories like that one.
 It quickly became apparent that McD’s had made a mistake, but by then the campaign went viral.
-It has become one of the most notorious hashtag fails in history.
+It has become one of the most notorious hashtags backfired examples in history.

 Newsweek has always had a reputation for writing provocative stories.
 But during the peak of the Arab protests that swept the Middle East, they came out with a story entitled ‘Muslim Rage’, which was accompanied by a cover of angry Arab men burning a flag.
 It was met with harsh criticism from critics.